I – Introduction

 Frodo is the Hobbit who rises to Arhat through his quest; his friends who accompany him certainly become Aryans through their enlightenment and intense experience.
 Frodo, Sam, Merry and Pippin learn about the vast expanse of the World in which they live, about the forces that have been driving it, and they take part in the Aryan Kampf to bring about a New Order in a New Age.

-Gollum/Smeagol: He is a specific character and I mention him here, since Gollum is actually a degenerated Hobbit.
+Gollum/Smeagol: He is a specific character and is mentioned here, since Gollum is actually a degenerated Hobbit.
 He still goes by his old name Smeagol, including when talking about himself in the third person, but Gandalf refers to him as Gollum and so does Tolkien’s text.
 This two-name theme reflects the character’s dual nature of good and bad, which has now mixed into a degraded and corrupt unit.
 This character also parallels the Golem from Jewish lore, which was supposed to be a being created from inanimate materials, most often stone or clay, and then “activated” and meant to protect a Rabbi or a group of Jews from harm.

 Men: The race of Men is the most morally ambiguous.
 They may possess great knowledge and great ability, but are easily corrupted by prospects of power.
 This can be seen as early as the intro sequence to The Fellowship of the Ring where Isildur has the ability to destroy Sauron’s power forever, but chooses to keep it for himself.